 In addition to sailing past it, you can find tours that allow you to dock on the island rock formation and hike around it.

 As mentioned earlier, Cabo is a party spot.
 No matter how old you are, you can enjoy the scene as everyone has options.

 6. Food & Drink

 When in Mexico, you must try all things local.
-Branch out outside of your all-inclusive resort to see what the town restaurants have to offer.
+Branch out outside your all-inclusive resort to see what the town restaurants offer.
 Look for authentic, locally made guacamole, tacos, margaritas, and any other of your favorite ethnic dishes.
 Given that it’s a coastal city, you’ll also be able to access fresh ceviche and seafood dishes.

 Mexico is also home to tequila.
 Find ways to try the different types and use it as an opportunity to learn more about them from the locals.